KevanMacGee/HTML-Pom/README.md

+**This was started when vibe coding was new.
+Not really worked on anymore.** Pomodoro timer, created with Claude, edited with Warp, Cursor and Copilot.
+I'm creating it with AI and almost no manual editing of code, despite every temptation to take over and do it by hand.

 This is a work in progress.
 I am building a pomodoro timer and only using AI, I'm not hand writing any of the code.
 It's not exactly vibe coding because I am watching the diffs, suggesting different ways of doing things, correcting it if I don't like the direction, etc. I am also bouncing changes off other AI models rather than just accepting them blindly.
 (Also, I seem to be working on it for 15 minutes at a time, once or twice a month.)

 ##### Version 0.4